* EU will tell Kiev it can supply Ukraine with gas

-As alternatives to imported gas, the Brussels talks will debate the European Union’s “indigenous supplies”, which include renewable energy and shale gas.
+As alternatives to imported gas, the Brussels talks will debate the EU’s “indigenous supplies”, which include renewable energy and shale gas.

-They will also underline the need for energy efficiency and to build better cross-border links to share resources, control costs and develop EU capacity to pump gas to Ukraine.
+They will also underline the need for energy efficiency and to build better cross-border links to share resources, control costs and develop EU capacity to pump gas to Ukraine should it need help.

 Keen to underline its continued relevance, Gazprom last week issued a statement to mark the 40th anniversary of supplying Russian gas to Germany under long-term contracts to utility E.ON .
 Russian gas is sent directly to Germany via the Nord Stream pipeline, specifically built to bypass Ukraine.